 A PCP is the doctor, nurse practitioner or other qualified medical professional you see for annual checkups and for treatment when you're sick or injured.
-We strongly recommend having a PCP to work with even though this plan doesn't require you to have one.

-- A PCP will keep a record of your care and can help you make informed decisions about your health. - You and each of your dependents can choose different PCPs from our network of participating providers. - Find a PCP or see if your current provider is in our network at harvardpilgrim.org/providerdirectory
+- Because this plan requires you to have a PCP, we will assign one to you automatically if we don't have one on file for you or if you don't select one when you enroll. - You and each of your dependents can choose different PCPs from our network of participating providers. - Find a PCP or see if your current provider is in our network at harvardpilgrim.org/providerdirectory